MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1903.md

 - **ServiceMachineIP**  Retrieves the IP address of the KMS host used for anti-piracy.
 - **ServiceMachinePort**  Retrieves the port of the KMS host used for anti-piracy.
 - **ServiceProductKeyID**  Retrieves the License key of the KMS
-- **SharedPCMode**  Returns Boolean for devices that have enabled the configuration EnableSharedPCMode.
+- **SharedPCMode**  Returns Boolean for education devices used as shared cart
 - **Signature**  Retrieves if it is a signature machine sold by Microsoft store.
 - **SLICStatus**  Whether a SLIC table exists on the device.
 - **SLICVersion**  Returns OS type/version from SLIC table.